 Rob: … and you get a flood of leads coming in.
 You’ve got to be more proactive than that, you’ve got to have the right relationships with the companies, the organisations to have enough properties in the right locations to offer them, I guess, for them to consider working with you.

-Paul: It takes a long time to get a rating with the suppliers that we use, and their comfortable knowing that they’re going to supply …
+Paul: It takes a long time to get a rating with the suppliers that we use, and they’re comfortable knowing that they’re going to supply …

 Because obviously there is an intermedium between us.